notexplosive/notexplosive.github.io/pages/ludography.markdown

 [{{ linkText }}](https://notexplosive.itch.io/pest-control)
 > Made in 48 hours for GMTK Game Jam 2023

-Collaborated with [Ryan Yoshikami][quarkimo] and 2 artists we met through the GMTK Team Finder app.
+Composed by [Ryan Yoshikami][quarkimo] and illustrated by 2 artists we met through the GMTK Team Finder app.

 This game was made the day before I started this blog!
 I think finishing this game finally inspired me to actually put something together to collate my thoughts on my games.
 I have some interesting things to share about this game and I think a blog post would be a good format to share them.

 So that prompted me to start writing a blog, which prompted me to fill out a "who am I" page, which prompted me to write up my ludography with some authors remarks and, an hour or so of figuring out Jekyll and GitHub Pages later, here we are!

+ I dedicated an entire post to [retrospecting on Pest Control]({{ '/2023/07/10/pest-control-retrospective' | relative_url }}).

 ## Super Pet the Cat
 [{{ linkText }}](https://notexplosive.itch.io/pet-the-cat)